sted1994/time-tracker/README.md

 #### "Tokenomics"

 By interacting through video or audio call the assisting user acquires tokens based on the amount of time on spent on the call.
 Tokens are traded between users at a rate of 1 token for every minute the call is connected.
-Once a user completes their registration they will receive 15 complementary tokens which represents the amount of time someone would likely need for a smaller task or question.
+Once a user completes their registration they will receive 15 complimentary tokens which represents the amount of time someone would likely need for a smaller task or question.

 ### User Interactions